ekjaisal/WovenSnips/README.md

 ## Features 🌟

 - 🔍 Load and process corpora for exploration and context retrieval using Retrieval-Augmented Generation (RAG).
-- 🤖 Choose from a hand-picked selection of language models from among the several provided by Straico.
+- 🤖 Choose from a wide selection of LLMs provided by Straico.
 - 🪶 Designed lightweight to run on devices without a dedicated GPU.
 - 💾 Save and load vector stores for efficient reuse of processed corpora.
 - 📚 Support for various file formats (.pdf, .txt, .md, .csv).
 - 💬 Minimal, user-friendly interface for clutter-free, focused engagement with the loaded corpus.
+- 🔌Local server option to programmatically interact with other applications and scripts.
 - 🌓 Dark and light theme options.

 <div style="display: flex; justify-content: space-between;">